kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 ```
 - Like Operation is expensive
 - To reduce query time, we can change our design in a tries way like
-	- whenever a new words comes in, if keyword size is not full, put the new wor
+	- whenever a new words comes in, if keywordssize is not full, put the new words in
+	- otherwise, compare the hit_count of new words with each word in keywords, replace the one having lower least hit_count
 	-
 |prefix| keywords |
 |--|--|